yat8823jp/animation-sample-lottie/readme.md

 ## Usage

-1. You need make to animation from After Effects
+1. You need to make animation from After Effects
 2. Install Bodymovin and use it
-3. export to json file
+3. export in json file
-4. Lottie make account and upload to json file from Bodymovin
+4. Lottie makes an account and uploads json file from Bodymovin
 5. You make html and JavaScript and css

 ## Help

-### Your make html file on read to lottie.js from [GitHub](https://github.com/airbnb/lottie-web/tree/master/build/player)
+### Load lottie.js in your html file [GitHub](https://github.com/airbnb/lottie-web/tree/master/build/player)

 ### 1. You add code ID element on the HMTL file